Colsai/scott_data606/Project_Proposal.md

 **1. What is your issue of interest (provide sufficient background information)?**
 I'm interested in understanding more about the Department of Health and Human Services- Office of Inspector General's historical work and work patterns, by utilizing text analytics on work plan items.
 These work plan items and reports are all public data.

+During my time with OIG HHS, we coordinate updates and improvements for the existing data.
+However, those improvements largely fall outside of content analysis, and my interest here is providing an analysis of here.
++

 **2. Why is this issue important to you and/or to others?**
 The Department of Health and Human Services- Office of Inspector General is the largest inspector general in the United States.
 OIG was established in 1976, to protect the American public from fraud, waste, and abuse, with a central focus on Medicare and Medicaid programs.
 Healthcare compliance officers, hospitals, and the public are interested in how HHS OIG protects them from issues.